osm-nz/import-scripts/README.md

-# import-scripts
+various scripts used for smaller scale imports in NZ.

-various scripts used for smaller scale imports in NZ
+every imported feature has a `ref` tag to make it possible to conflate & update the data in the future.